How to Protect Your Painting from Dust, Sun Damage, and Fading

 Place Painting in a Ventilated Area

 Besides the potentially harmful effects of direct sunlight, you should also consider the ventilation in the room you intend to hang the painting.
 Always keep in mind that your art requires some breathing room.
 As a result, it has to be put in places where there is plenty of room and air circulation.
 It's best to store your artwork somewhere cold, dry, and airy.
-Adequate air circulation around the painting maintains a stable temperature and relative humidity.
-Plus, it keeps the air and artwork cleaner by reducing the buildup of dust and other pollutants.
+Adequate air circulation around the entire painting maintains a stable temperature and relative humidity.
+Plus, it keeps the air and artwork cleaner by reducing the buildup of moisture and other pollutants.

 Take Note of Humidity Levels